EarthBigData/openSAR/training/INSTALLATION.md

 If you don't do this, you can have python conflict problems.

-### Download *openSAR* from Github
+## Earth Big Data LLC's *openSAR*

 For code management and distributing of our notebooks we use the code management system [git](https://git-scm.com/) and the code repository management platform [github](https://github.com].

-We recommend using git and *cloning* the openSAR distribution to your local computer.
+We recommend using git and *cloning* the *openSAR* distribution to your local computer.
 This way you can easily download updates and work offline with the repository.
 To clone the openSAR distribution:

-    > mkdir <<YOUR-GIT-REPOSOTORY-ROOT-PATH>   # or create a folder using your system's file manager
+    > mkdir <YOUR-GIT-REPOSOTORY-ROOT-PATH>   # or create a folder using your system's file manager
     > cd <YOUR-GIT-REPOSOTORY-ROOT-PATH>       # e.g. /Users/me/github (Linux/Mac)
     > git clone git@github.com:EarthBigData/openSAR.git

+Alternatively you can also retrieve a *zip* archive of the openSAR distribution and install it on your local computer:

+    > mkdir <YOUR-GIT-REPOSOTORY-ROOT-PATH>   # or create a folder using your system's file manager
+    > # GET THE ZIP ARHCIVE FROM [https://github.com/EarthBigData/openSAR/archive/master.zip](https://github.com/EarthBigData/openSAR/archive/master.zip)
+    > UNZIP the archive in <YOUR-GIT-REPOSOTORY-ROOT-PATH>

 ### Creating a new conda environment